How Does Sports Betting Work: Betting Guide

 Choosing A Sportsbook

-Ohio is expecting to approve as many as 25 sportsbooks and online betting vendors by January 2023, but how do you select the right one?
+Ohio is home to 18 sportsbooks, with up to 25 being made available to bettors, but how do you select the right one?
 Our group regularly publishes sports betting guides on sportsbook features and how to choose.
 Here’s the executive summary:

 - Look at features: Sportsbooks, by and large, will carry similar games and odds, but will have different features like loyalty programs, early cash-outs, games, contests, etc. What you find most important will be a big driver in how you choose one.

-- Betting your sport: Some sportsbooks are better for Baseball vs. Basketball, or have more games for Hockey action.
-If, for example, you are planning to bet the NBA, our experts believe PointsBet is the #1 site for Basketball.
+- Betting your sport: Some sportsbooks are better for baseball vs. basketball, or have more games for hockey action.
+If, for example, you are planning to bet the NBA, our experts believe PointsBet Ohio is the No. 1 site for basketball.
 You will find more articles in the near future on which site we like for each specific sport.

 - Reputation & Customer Service: For many people, this will be a critical determining factor.
 Check out our writers’ opinions on the sportsbooks and how they rate.